kubevirt/user-guide/docs/virtual_machines/startup_scripts.md

 Depending on the operating system distribution in use, cloud-init output is often printed to the console output on boot up.
-When developing userdata scripts, users can connect to the VM’s console during boot up to debug.
+When developing userdata scripts, users can connect to the VM's console during boot up to debug.

 Example of connecting to console using virtctl: